 4. Great Horned Owl

 Compared to the other types of owls in New Hampshire, the Great Horned Owl is a large and powerful bird of prey.
 They are expert hunters, and their sharp talons and beaks make them deadly predators.
-Great Horned Owls are found worldwide, one of the most common owl species in North America.
+Great Horned Owls are found worldwide and are one of the most common owl species in North America.

-Great Horned Owls are named for their distinctive ear tufts, which are actually feathers.
-These ear tufts help to camouflage the owl and make it look like a branch or leaves.
-Great Horned Owls are mostly brown and white, with variations in coloration depending on the subspecies.
+Great Horned Owls are named for their distinctive ear tufts, which are feathers.
+These ear tufts help to camouflage the owl and make it look like a branch or leaf.
+Great Horned Owls are mostly brown and white, with color variations depending on the subspecies.

-Great Horned Owls are nocturnal creatures that are very adept at hunting in the dark.
+Great Horned Owls are nocturnal creatures adept at hunting in the dark.
 Their keen eyesight and sharp hearing allow them to locate their prey even in the darkest night.
 Once they have spotted their prey, they

 5. Barred Owl